skalinchuk/django-test/README.md

 To run this project, you need to have docker installed in your system (see https://docs.docker.com/install/)

-Installing and starting this project is as simply cloning it from this repository and running the command: ```docker-compose up``` from its main folder.
+Installing and starting this project is as simple as cloning it from this repository and running the command: ```docker-compose up``` from its main folder.

 Docker will create a folder mysql in your main project folder to store all MySQL-related data.